microsoft/Functional-Validation-Testing-Spark-SQL/README.md

 * Destination Layer - User Friendly Layer of Destination Layer.
 Can be a File Path to run against CSV/TSV
 * Destination Query - Test Query for Destination Layer

+## Pre-requisites to Use the Framework
+* Databricks
+* Cluster with following specifications: Scala 2.11 or higher, Spark 2.4.3 or higher and Environment Variable: PYSPARK_PYTHON=/databricks/python3/bin/python3
+* Logic Apps - For Notification Mechanism - Optional
+* Azure Data Factory - For Orchestration - Optional

 ## Contributing